MuhammedZohaib/My-Second-Brain/Software Engineering Concepts.md

 # Requirement
 `A way of  figuring out the exact specifications of what the software should do or A process for finding out the goals of the System.`
 In this Step we focus on **What** and not on **How**.
-The Requirment Document Contains All the Project Documents.
+The Requirement Document Contains All the Project Documents.

 ***Golden Rule In Engineering*
-"Spending time startegically upfront, reduces cost and time later on".
+"Spending time strategically upfront, reduces cost and time later on".

  **Requirements Vs Specifications**

-Requirements is the non-technical defination of  something that user requires from the system and it is written in plain words so that even a non-technical person can understand. **No JARGON**
+Requirements is the non-technical definition of  something that user requires from the system and it is written in plain words so that even a non-technical person can understand. **No JARGON**
 Requirements are further divided in two types:
 1. Functional Requirements
 2. Non-Functional Requirements